Staff Product Designer

 Schedule flexibility was non-negotiable.
 Most searchers were evaluating whether they could attend while keeping their jobs.

-The most surprising finding was different.
-It changed how we thought about the entire segment:
+The most surprising finding changed how we thought about the entire segment:

 What we assumed